grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 ## Before you begin

-Ensure that you have followed the steps in [Create the Azure AD/Entra ID application](#create-the-azure-adentra-id-application) before you begin.
+Ensure that you have followed the steps in [Create the Azure AD application](#create-the-azure-ad-application) before you begin.

-## Configure Microsoft Entra ID authentication client using the Grafana UI
+## Configure Azure AD authentication client using the Grafana UI

 {{% admonition type="note" %}}
 Available in Public Preview in Grafana 10.4 behind the `ssoSettingsApi` feature toggle.
 {{% /admonition %}}

-As a Grafana Admin, you can configure your Microsoft Entra ID (formerly Azure AD) OAuth2 client from within Grafana using the GitLab UI.
+As a Grafana Admin, you can configure your Azure AD OAuth2 client from within Grafana using the GitLab UI.
 To do this, navigate to **Administration > Authentication > Azure AD** page and fill in the form.
 If you have a current configuration in the Grafana configuration file, the form will be pre-populated with those values.
 Otherwise the form will contain default values.

 After you have filled in the form, click **Save** to save the configuration.
 If the save was successful, Grafana will apply the new configurations.